opendocsg/opendoc-supreme-court-practice-directions/PART-21-Applications-Under-The-Mental-Capacity-Act.md

 # PART XXI: APPLICATIONS UNDER THE MENTAL CAPACITY ACT
-&nsbp;
+&nbsp;

-147\.
-Transfer of mental capacity proceedings to District Court

-148\.
-Documents to be filed at the Legal Registry of the Supreme Court at the Supreme Court Building
+: 147\.
+Transfer of mental capacity proceedings to District Court : 148\.
+Documents to be filed at the Legal Registry of the Supreme Court at the Supreme Court Building : 149\.

-149\.
 Doctor's affidavit exhibiting medical report

-• Affidavit by doctor required
+: • Affidavit by doctor required

-• The medical report
+: • The medical report

-150\.
+: 150\.
 Notification

-• Dispensing with notification
+: • Dispensing with notification

-151\.
-Application subsequent to the appointment of deputy
+: 151\.
+Application subsequent to the appointment of deputy : 152\.

-152\.
 Where P ceases to lack capacity or dies

-• Application to end proceedings
+: • Application to end proceedings

-• Applications where proceedings have concluded
+: • Applications where proceedings have concluded

-• Procedure to be followed when P dies
+: • Procedure to be followed when P dies

-• Discharge of security
+: • Discharge of security

 ## 147. Transfer of mental capacity proceedings to District Court